 \subsubsection{Synthetic 2D Dataset:}

-The synthetic dataset was meticulously crafted to emulate the distribution and characteristics of real-world datasets, ensuring a balance between realism and controlled variability.
-Comprising 100 data points in a 2D space, this dataset was uniformly distributed, mirroring the range observed in the real datasets we analyzed.
+We carefully created a synthetic dataset that mimics the properties of real-world datasets, striking a balance between realism and controlled variability.
+This dataset consists of 1000 uniformly distributed data points in a 2D space, with a range similar to the real datasets we analyzed.

-The primary motivation behind this synthetic dataset is to provide a sandbox environment, free from the unpredictable noise and anomalies of real-world data.
+The primary motivation behind this synthetic dataset is to provide a sandbox environment free from the unpredictable noise and anomalies of real-world data.
 This controlled setting is pivotal in understanding the core effects of differential privacy mechanisms, isolating them from external confounding factors.
-The dataset serves as a foundational tool in our experiments, allowing us to draw comparisons and validate our methodologies before applying them to more complex, real-world scenarios.
+The dataset is a foundational tool in our experiments, allowing us to draw comparisons and validate our methodologies before applying them to more complex, real-world scenarios.